DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 There is a really easy trick that can help transform those artefacts into noisier artefacts.
-That doesn't sound appealing stated like that, but low-frequency noise is something that is easily "canceled-out" by the humain brain.
+That doesn't sound appealing stated like that, but low-frequency noise is something that is easily _"canceled-out"_ by the humain brain.

 The trick is to use Stochastic Jittering [[Engel K. et al, 03]](https://doc.lagout.org/science/0_Computer%20Science/Real-Time%20Volume%20Graphics.pdf), which consists in slightling moving the ray origin before marching the volume.

+Adding a random offset to the ray origin will help catch those "missed" data points.
+Stochastic Jittering being random, the points of interest **may** be missed, or **may not** be.
+This is this concept of random offset that introduces visual noise.

 The good thing with Stochastic Jittering is that it's extremely easy to implement.
 Let's first modify our material to receive the current frame number.
-This number will be used to get a random number in the shader:
+This number will be used to get a _"new"_ random number in the shader at every frame:

 _material.js_